TERMS AND CONDITIONS FOR THE SUPPLY OF GOODS AND SERVICES

 12.15 In the event that the Customer is in breach of the Contract, the Company reserves the right to refuse to supply the Customer with any additional Goods, or to suspend the delivery of any Goods, without limiting any other remedy available to the Company.
 The Company may exercise this right until such time as the breach has been remedied, where such breach is remediable.

-12.16 All quoted prices include delivery to one UK mainland address but exclude VAT (where applicable) unless otherwise stated.
+12.16 All quoted prices exclude VAT (where applicable) unless otherwise stated.
 VAT will be added to invoices at the appropriate rate.

 12.17 The price of the Goods will be as quoted on the site from time to time, except in cases of obvious error.